cyberrangecz/frontend-training-agenda/README.md

 ## Example

 To see the library in work and to see example setup, you can run the example app.
-To run the example you need to run [KYPO Training Service](https://gitlab.ics.muni.cz/kypo-crp/backend-java/kypo-training) or have access to a running instance and provide the URL to the service in when importing API module.
+To run the example you need to run [Training service](https://github.com/cyberrangecz/backend-training) or have access to a running instance and provide the URL to the service in when importing API module.

 1. Clone this repository
 1. Run `npm install`